jfarley248/iTunes_Backup_Reader/README.md

   * Full App Name

 ## Future Updates
+* Submit KAPE .mkape file to the official repo (needs a bit more testing with command line options)
 * Add field to indicate if app was sideloaded (currently it logs suspicious apps to console)
 * Parse Manifest.db on unencrypted backups
 * Add option to decode Manifest.db if user knows password